The EIB Network and the Rush Limbaugh program are on the air.

 The other decision, Supreme Court overturned the conviction of a black death row inmate who said Texas prosecutors unfairly stacked his jury with whites, issuing a harsh rebuke to the state that executes more people than any other.

-The 6-3 ruling today ordered a new trial for Thomas Miller L. E.L., Miller-E.L., who challenged his conviction for the 1985 murder of a 25-year-old Dallas motel clerk.
+The 6-3 ruling today ordered a new trial for Thomas Miller L, E-L, Miller-E-L, who challenged his conviction for the 1985 murder of a 25-year-old Dallas Motel clerk.

-It was the second time justices reviewed the case after a lower court refused to consider the claims of Miller L., The Fifth U.S. Circuit Court of Appeals in New Orleans was wrong to reaffirm the conviction by a state court in light of the strong evidence of prejudice during jury selection, according to the Supreme Court.
+The 5th U.S. Circuit Court of Appeals in New Orleans was wrong to reaffirm the conviction by a state court in light of the strong evidence of prejudice during jury selection, according to the Supreme Court.

-David Suter wrote for the majority.
+David Souter wrote for the majority.

-Uh John Paul Stevens, Sandra Day O'Connor, Anthony Kennedy, Ruth Bader Ginsburg, and Stephen Breyer.
+He was joined by the usual suspects, John Paul Stevens, Sandra Day O'Connor, Anthony Kennedy, Ruth Bader Ginsburg, and Stephen Breyer.

-This is just a matter of time if this court's constitution doesn't change uh before they just totally outlaw the death penalty.
+I'd say what this means to me, this is just a matter of time if this court's constitution doesn't change before they just totally outlaw the death penalty.

 I mean, that's the direction in which this court is headed.